ClickHouse/clickhouse-tableau-connector-jdbc/README.md

 - Publishing the connector at [exchange.tableau.com](https://exchange.tableau.com/connectors)

 ## Tests
-The connector is being tested with the [TDVT framework](https://tableau.github.io/connector-plugin-sdk/docs/tdvt), and currently maintains a 97% coverage ration.
+The connector is being tested with the [TDVT framework](https://tableau.github.io/connector-plugin-sdk/docs/tdvt) and currently maintains a 97% coverage ratio.

 ## Acknowledgement